SethSmigelski/search-appearance-toolkit-seo-44/README.md

 ## Frequently Asked Questions

 ### What SEO benefits can this plugin provide?
-This plugin gives you control over the technical, on-page SEO factors that help search engines understand and rank your content.
+Search Appearance Toolkit (SEO 44) gives you control over the technical, on-page SEO factors that help search engines understand and rank your content.
 Key benefits include:
 * **Optimized Snippets:** Control how your titles and descriptions appear in search results.
 * **Rich Results:** The advanced Schema.org data helps you earn rich results like FAQs, How-Tos, and breadcrumbs in Google.
 * **Crawlability:** A clean and comprehensive XML sitemap ensures search engines can find and index all of your important content and images.